afeser/Smart-Cat-Feeding-System/pi/README.md

 It runs on server and manages all of the process.
 Not to be used during development since operation is for self-management.

+### Decision Making
+Decision making module is embedded inside Controller module.
+Decisions are determined before the operation and every possibility is considered.
+The followings are some rules that determine the decision making process.
+Decision making module is designed like a black box.
+There are inputs and outputs defining the situation and the action.
+Inputs are listed, behaviour is defined per each action.

+Classifying an image as cat triggers the followings.

+**DecisionMaker.decideOnCat** :
+Requirements :
+  - Cat has not been fed 5 hours before now
+  - Cat is in database, and it is allowed to eat, the amount is fetched -
+Results :
+  - Cat name is added to database as ate
+  -

 ## Camera Driver
 Camera driver for client camera.
 - Holds camera resource throughout it's lifetime